 Fosterville Gold Mine

-The Fosterville Goldmine located 20 km east of Bendigo commenced operation in 2005.
-The underground and open cut mine is operated by Kirkland Lake Gold.
+The Fosterville Gold Mine, located 20 km east of Bendigo, commenced operation in 2005.
+The underground and open cut mine is owned by Agnico Eagle.

 Matters of community interest

-Earth Resources Regulation has received enquiries from local community members about noise, seismic events, expansion and zoning, related to the Fosterville Gold Mine.
+Earth Resources Regulation has received enquiries from local community members about noise, seismic events, extension and zoning related to the Fosterville Gold Mine.

-We are meeting regularly with co-regulators, the Environmental Protection Authority Victoria (EPA) and City of Greater Bendigo, to discuss and address community concerns.
+We are meeting regularly with co-regulators, the Environment Protection Authority Victoria (EPA) and City of Greater Bendigo, to discuss and address community concerns.
 We are also in regular communication with the mine.

 An induced seismicity event related to mining is often described as an earth vibration or movement caused by underground mining activities, which can occur either during blasting or after the removal of rock.
 Vibration and movement felt by residents beyond a mine’s boundaries is a key focus for Earth Resources Regulation.